tpatterson1996/lcc-metadata-manual/getting-started.md

 ### Suggested Workflow for Using mdEditor

 1. **Gather information needed for metadata entry.**
-   * Have information about your contacts, projects and products on hand before you begin creating metadata records.
+   * Have information about your contacts, projects, and products on hand before you begin creating metadata records.
 2. **Set default **[**Settings**](/settings.md)** **
    * In addition to the general settings, you will need to set the LCC specific settings for the Metadata Repositories and the Publishing Settings .
 3. **Create or import **[**Contacts**](/contacts.md)**.**